Founder's Day

 Students costumed as members of Queen Victoria's court

-Students in costume, one in stereotypical Native American dress
+Students in costume, three in stereotypical Native American dress

 Class of 1925 marching to the song contest